Scholarship and Grant Information

 - German Academic Exchange Service

-ISEP-Exchange (not ISEP-Direct): UAS Student Government has three $2000 scholarships per semester.
+- ISEP-Exchange (not ISEP-Direct): UAS Student Government has two $1000 scholarships per semester.